Skip to main content

 Fill in the following fields:

-Add additional context about what this schedule does or why it exists.
+Description (optional): Add additional context about what this schedule does.

-Enter a prompt that will be passed to your flow when it runs.
-This is useful if your flow requires specific input or instructions.
-If left empty, the flow will run with its default configuration.
+Submitted prompt (optional): Enter a prompt that will be passed to your flow when it runs.

 Step 5: Review next occurrences

-The Next occurrences (local timezone) section shows you when your flow will run based on your configuration.
-Review these dates and times to ensure they match your expectations.
+The Next occurrences (local timezone) section shows you when your flow will run.
+Review these to ensure they match your expectations.

 Step 6: Create the schedule